 A Good Pair of Walking or Hiking Shoes:

 I did not bring a good pair of shoes, and my feet didn’t thank me.
-Even if you plan to ride your bike for most of the day, you will still want to bring a good pair of shoes.
+Even if you plan to ride your bike for most of the day, you still want to bring a good pair of shoes.
 And if you don’t take your bike, you’ll probably do a lot of walking to see the island’s main highlights.

 Other Items You May Want to Bring: